alhaad/zeptogpt/README.md

 # zeptogpt
-A minimal PyTorch approx-implementation of GPT
+A minimal PyTorch approx-implementation of GPT based on karpathy's 'Let's build GPT'